gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 ```

 ### Vuex Gotchas
 1. Do not call a mutation directly.
 Always use an action to commit a mutation.
-Doing so will keep consistency through out the application.
+Doing so will keep consistency throughout the application.
 From Vuex docs:

   >  why don't we just call store.commit('action') directly?
 Well, remember that mutations must be synchronous?
 Actions aren't.
 We can perform asynchronous operations inside an action.